 Winter, summer, fall, spring, we cannot decide which is most beautiful.
 Why?
 Because our conservation areas such as Bronte Creek Provincial Park and Kelso, Glen Eden, Mountsberg, Crawford Lake, Hilton Falls, Rattlesnake Point, Robert Edmondson, and Mount Nemo Conservation Areas are some of the most stunning areas in Ontario – no matter the season.
 Walk, ski, jog, or cycle through these scenic trails.
 Explore breathtaking waterfalls and hidden lakes and streams.
 Travel north of Dundas Street and encounter the Bruce Trail, along with one of Canada’s most spectacular world biospheres – the Niagara Escarpment.
 Head south and follow the beautiful waterfront trail.
 While you’re there you can check out the perfect selfie spot at the Brant Street Pier.

 Start your day with a visit to the revitalized Joseph Brant Museum to discover a replica of Captain Joseph Brant’s home.
-Featuring rich Burlington History, the museum also houses Canadian costumes, a children’s discovery gallery, and traveling exhibits.
+Featuring rich Burlington History, the museum also houses Canadian costumes, a children’s discovery gallery, and travelling exhibits.
 Stroll the historic streets of the downtown area to discover some of the first homes built in Burlington, dating back to the late 1800s.
 A Walking Tour of Burlington Downtown brochure is available from the Visitors’ Centre.